 5. How many housesits have you done and how many are set up for the future?

 We’ve completed five housesits since last December which is when we got serious about using housesitting as a form of lodging.
 The shortest duration has been a three or four day weekend and the longest was two weeks not counting the time we stayed before and after the homeowner was gone.

 These have taken us to rural Ireland, London, the Pyrenees in France, Zagreb, and Lake Balaton in Hungary.
 We have confirmed sits upcoming in Transylvania, back in Croatia, and Luxembourg and at least a couple others we are in the process of negotiating the final details.

 Every few days Fara is finding new opportunities to apply for that will fill in the gaps between the upcoming sits.

-6. Can you give me an estimate on how much time and money you invested to land each one?
+6. Can you give me an example of how much time and money it takes to land a housesitting job?

 There have been three sits that we had to turn down based on inadequate Schengen Visa time although we would have loved to perform the sit.

 7. What does a typical process look like from the first application to getting the job?

 After submitting an application the ball is almost entirely in the homeowner’s court, so there is a lot of waiting on our part.
 If we don’t hear back within a few days and it is a housesit we are particularly interested in, Fara will follow up with the homeowner to show interest and prompt a response.